 CONTENTS 100 OPINION NEXT

 OPINION: an utterance trying its wings after consuming scavenge and handouts

 A statement about which there is a significant level of dispute is usually categorized as an opinion.
-A statement which claims certainty or to be backed by irrefutable proof is usually given a more grandiose title like judgement or law.
+A statement which claims certainty or to be backed by irrefutable proof is usually given a more grandiose title like 'judgement' or 'law'.
 Certainty and proof are never universal because they are always claimed by self-interest groups.
-The pragmatic reality is that all statements are just opinions.
+The pragmatic operational procedure is that all statements should probably be treated initially as just opinions.
 To suppose some utterances have cosmic import is a comic pretention.
-An opinion at best can only be the statement of an individual, public or private, within the constraints of the bias of their nurture and which is based on an evenhanded attempt to evaluate the available and relevant evidence.
+An opinion at best can only be the statement of an individual... public or private... within the constraints of the bias of their nurture and which is based on an even-handed attempt to evaluate the available and relevant evidence.
 At worst, an opinion is little more than the squawk of a seabird, taking to flight, after a feed of regurgitated rubbish.
-Having consumed reiterated handouts and detritus from the past it then launches itself into space.
+Having consumed reiterated handouts and detritus from the past, it then launches itself into space.
 An onshore wind can support whole flocks of opinions, soaring effortlessly, all pointing in the same direction.
 When the wind drops, opinions simply conserve energy by decorating various vantage points or flap around aimlessly looking for one.
 Just like this one.

+CONTENTS 100 OPINION NEXT